vierstralab/hotspot3/README.md

-# Calling Peaks with hotspot3
+# Calling peaks with hotspot3
 hotspot3 identifies regulatory regions with elevated chromatin accessibility or sequencing signal by modeling the background distribution of cut counts.

 The method combines:
 - **Background modeling** using a negative binomial distribution, fitted within locally uniform genomic segments.
-- **Bayesian segmentation** (via [BABACHI](https://github.com/autosome-ru/BABACHI)) to partition the genome into regions with a homogeneous background (a common overdispersion parameter in the background model).
+- **Bayesian segmentation** (via [BABACHI](https://github.com/autosome-ru/BABACHI)) to partition the genome into regions with a homogeneous background (i.e., similar signal-to-noise ratio, modeled using a common overdispersion parameter in the background model).
 - **Per-base statistical testing** to assign p-values and estimate FDR for enrichment at each position.
 - **Signal smoothing** using the Maximal Overlap Discrete Wavelet Transform (MODWT) to suppress local noise and normalize fine-scale variability (e.g., transcription factor footprints), enabling more robust peak detection.
 - **Hotspot calling**, which identifies contiguous regions of signal enrichment at a specified FDR threshold.